Best Internet Speed for Online Gaming 2026

 • Minimum speeds: At least 5 Mbps download and 1 Mbps upload are needed for online play.

-• Latency matters most: Aim for <50 ms ping for smooth, responsive gameplay.
+• Latency matters most: Aim for 50 ms ping or less for smooth, responsive gameplay.

 • Genre differences: Fast-paced shooters and battle royales demand higher speeds and lower latency than slower-paced RPGs or strategy games.